compulim/template-echo-bot/README.md

 # template-echo-bot

-This repo is for quickly set up a Node.js Web App Bot using [Bot Framework Samples](https://github.com/microsoft/BotFramework-Samples/).
+This repo is for quickly set up a Node.js Web App Bot.
+It will clone the [Bot Builder Samples](https://github.com/microsoft/BotBuilder-Samples/) and add GitHub Action to deploy your bot.

 ## Steps